gblpcky/SuperNova/SuperNova-Tool/README.md

 If you want to do any python based project with me please kindly mail me at gblpacky7@hotmail.com

-If you like my code :3 buy me a beer
+If you like my code :3 buy me a coffee or tea (i love tea)

 # Illegal Usage is prohibited !!